 Table Builder appears listing the data fields in the selected data set.
-For more information about using Table Builder, see "How to select and insert data fields in a report design using Table Builder," later in this chapter.
+You use Table Builder to select and insert data fields in a report design.

 Selecting and inserting data in a report

 Once you have chosen a data source, the next step is to select the data fields, and lay them out in the report design.
 You can do one of the following: